Design loads for wave impacts -- introducing the Probabilistic Adaptive Screening (PAS) method for predicting extreme non-linear loads on maritime structures: Results and discussion

 \section{Results and discussion}

+Before comparing PAS and AS results to each other and to the MCS ground truth, we define stopping criteria for $S(j)$ in \Cref{eqPAS:convcrit}: $\epsilon_1$ for the maximum absolute distribution difference between iterations, and $\epsilon_2$ for the coefficient of variation (COV) of the one-hour MPM.
+We used $\epsilon_2~=~0.1$ for all cases (standard deviation 10\% of mean).
+The $\epsilon_1$ value is case-specific, as it shares the units of the predicted quantity.
+For consistency across cases, we selected round numbers approximately 1-2\% of the maximum HF value in each validation dataset: $\epsilon_1 = 0.2$~m wave crest height for Case~1, $2\times10^7$~Nm VBM for Case~2, 200~kN green-water force for Case~3, and 20~kN slamming force for Case~4.
+These limits are more lenient than those used for case 1 and 2 with AS in \cite{VS2025}.
+To ensure a fair comparison, we applied these to both AS and PAS. \Cref{sec:res_sens} includes a brief discussion of the sensitivity of the results for these stopping criteria.

-The resulting converged distributions from AS and PAS for all cases are presented in \Cref{fig:res1} (case 1a,b), \Cref{fig:res2} (case 2a,b), \Cref{fig:res3} (case 3a,b) and \Cref{fig:res4} (case 4a,b), together with the iterative convergence of the MPM for each case.
-The performance of the methods for all cases is summarised in \Cref{fig:m123}, using the metrics defined in \Cref{sec:valmet}.
-As a reminder, $M_1$ quantifies the efficiency of the methods relative to the HF ground-truth simulation, $M_2$ quantifies the deviation of the predicted HF MPM from the ground-truth MPM, and $M_3$ quantifies the maximum deviation between the predicted and ground-truth distributions over a range of PoE values.
+The resulting converged distributions from AS and PAS for the wave impact cases are presented in \Cref{fig:res3} (cases 3a,b) and \Cref{fig:res4} (cases 4a,b), together with the iterative convergence of the MPM for each case.
+The corresponding figures for the simpler cases 1 and 2 can be found in \Cref{app:rescases12}.
+The performance of the methods across all cases is summarised in \Cref{fig:m123}, using the metrics defined in \Cref{sec:valmet}.
+As a reminder, $M_1$ measures efficiency relative to the HF ground truth, $M_2$ the deviation of the predicted HF MPM, and $M_3$ the maximum deviation between predicted and ground-truth distributions.
 The ground truth for each case is always derived from the HF validation MCS datasets.
-The numerical values underlying \Cref{fig:m123} are also included in \Cref{tab:results}.
+The predicted MPM at convergence is also included in \Cref{tab:results}.
+The MPM data underlying \Cref{fig:m123} differs slightly from the table, as the table shows the results for the converged iteration, whereas the MPM used for $M_2$ is averaged over the last 10 iterations at convergence (see \Cref{sec:valmet}).